LairdCP/BLE_Gateway_Firmware/docs/development.md

 ![Demo folder](images/demo_folder.png)
 *Demo folder*

-Open the *mg100_firmware* folder with VS Code.
-The source code is then viewable in the *mg100* folder.
+Open the *pinnacle_100_firmware* folder with VS Code.
+The source code is then viewable in the *app* folder.

 ![Source code](images/oob_demo_source.png)
 *Source code*